IVF & Acupuncture

 Vitamin D may help with recurrent implantation failure.Some research suggests endometrial receptivity may be lower in women who are deficient in vitamin D. This vitamin may also be important for several other aspects of the assisted reproduction process.
 We make it when exposed to sunlight, and we can obtain it from foods such as oily fish and egg yolk.

-Equally, from the acupuncture perspective, there are also explanations for recurrent implantation failure.
+From the acupuncture perspective, there are also explanations for recurrent implantation failure.
 If you have already experienced it, then we can consider whether these factors might be at work.
-A course of acupuncture combined with changes of approach which your fertility clinic will discuss with you (eg assisted hatching, blastocyst culture), might improve your chances of success.
+A course of acupuncture combined with changes of approach which your fertility clinic will discuss with you (eg moving embryo transfer backwards or forwards a day, assisted hatching, blastocyst culture), might improve your chances of success.
 This is an area where we should again consider treatment for a male partner.

 Summary